Denied Car Insurance? Why It Happens and What to Do Next

 Pincher's Pro Tip

 Ask about telematics programs.
-Many high-risk insurers — including Progressive's Snapshot — offer usage-based programs that monitor your driving and reward safe habits with discounts of up to 30–40%.
+Many high-risk insurers offer usage-based programs that monitor your driving and reward safe habits.
+Nationwide's SmartRide offers up to 40% savings with no risk of rate increases.
+Progressive's Snapshot averages $322/year in savings for drivers who complete the program.
 If your driving behavior is good, this is one of the fastest ways to lower your high-risk premium.

 Frequently Asked Questions